SymfonyCasts/api-platform3/sfcasts/decorated-state-provider.md

 ## Decorating the Provider

-But... i *don't* want to do all the work of querying the database for the dragon treasures.. because there's already a core entity provider that does all that!
+But...
+I *don't* want to do all the work of querying the database for the dragon treasures... because there's already a core entity provider that does all that!
-So let's use that!
+So let's use it!

 Add a constructor... oh and I'll keep that `dd()` for now.
 Add a private `ProviderInterface $itemProvider` argument.